alessandrocandolini/di-alternatives/README.md

 * [coil](https://github.com/coil-kt/coil) for images
 * [arrow](https://github.com/arrow-kt/arrow) as a functional companion library, when appropriate/needed

-Square's [https://github.com/square/anvil](anvil) is a very interesting companion to dagger, however here I've decided to give it a chance to Hint.
+[https://github.com/square/anvil](anvil) is a very interesting approach to scale dagger projects in Kotlin, however here I've decided to give it a try to [hint](https://dagger.dev/hilt/)

+This project does NOT make usage of [https://github.com/InsertKoinIO/koin](koin).
+The lack of compile-time safety is already enough as an argument to stop me from taking in account koin for any non-toy project.

-No mocking library has been made on purpose.
-(Mocking in unit tests is arguably an antipattern, but that's a topic for another project ;) )
+No mocking library has been used on purpose.
+Mocking in unit tests is arguably an antipattern, but that's a topic for another project ;)

 Limited usage of Google's androidx/jetpack stack has been made on purpose (with the exception of the new jetpack compose).
 This repo is about concepts, not about mastering a particular tech stack.
 Also, i'm quite opinionated on androidx/jetpack libraries being pourly designed, pretty disfunctional, unsounded, flimsy, optimised for toy examples instead of production-ready projects at scale (despite being used in such context!), and in summary being just a badly re-invented wheel that could have been achieved with better, more general, more sounded and re-usable abstractions; ultimately they contribute to make the overall android experience worst instead of better, and they keep the status of android development in the stone age.